n8n-io/n8n-docs/docs/reference/cli-commands.md

 You can change the active status of a workflow using the CLI.

+!!! danger "Commands behavior"
+    The commands displayed below only affect your n8n database, so if you execute them while n8n is running the changes won't make effect immediately.
+You must restart your n8n instance for changes to take effect.

 Set the active status of a workflow by its ID to false:

 ```bash